hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-pending-state.md

 ### Models

-In order to be able to iterate over all pending airdrops for a specific sender account, we should enrich the account protobuf with 2 new fields:
+In order to be able to iterate over all pending airdrops for a specific sender account, we should enrich the account protobuf with 1 new field:

 ```proto
 message Account {